 Do not weld galvanized steel.
 This material has a coating made of zinc, which produces poisonous gasses when it is burned.
 Exposing yourself to that gas will result in metal poisoning that can cause permanent damage to your body.

 Weld in a ventilated area.
 When you weld, you are going to produce some pretty hazardous fumes, so working in a well ventilated area will reduce the likelihood that you breathe in too many of these fumes.
 That’s also why a mask will be essential.
-Masks protect both your eyes from the light and sparks AND your lungs from the gasses, especially if you also have a respirator.
+Masks, glasses, and helmets protect both your eyes from the light and sparks AND your lungs from the gasses, especially if you also have a respirator.

 The equipment you use matters.
 Different forms of welding require different welders and not all jobs are created equally.
 Make sure that you’re making the right purchasing decision for your style.

-Whether you want one of the best TIG welders or one of the best arc welders, reviews matter.
+Whether you want highly rated TIG welders or one of the best arc welders, reviews matter.
 Make sure that you are buying the right welder for your job and welding style, but also make sure that you are buying the right welder for your skill level.
 Read the reviews to learn the best welding machines on the market and how they handle, and try them on for size in store to see how they feel before making any purchasing decisions, even if you want to buy it cheaper online later.

 You also need other tools.
 Obviously, your safety equipment matters.
 Skipping the mask and earmuffs can result in permanent damage to your body and health.